5 Awesome Roadmap Examples You’ll Want to Use

 That’s why police detectives (at least on TV) post everything related to the case on a whiteboard: pictures, maps, notes, org charts showing the crime family’s hierarchy, and lines connecting important clues.
 Gathering all the pieces together so you can view and analyze them in the broader context helps you see the big picture more clearly.

-The Real Value of Your Roadmap Is its Flexibility
+The Real Value of Your Roadmap Is the Clarity it Provides

 Unfortunately, most Product Managers are still stuck building roadmaps using the wrong tools — yes, that’s tools with an s, because we meant it to be plural.
 (Yeah, spreadsheets and presentations, we’re talking about you.)
 And because these static files display the product content in only one way — exactly the way the Product Manager inputs it — these professionals miss out on a lot of their roadmap’s potential value.